kjoonha/nvim-ui-mcp/README.md

 nvim_attach { "address": "/tmp/nvim.sock" }
 ```

 The instance belongs to you, so `nvim_close` refuses it.
-Note that Neovim sizes the screen to the
+Neovim sizes the screen to the smallest
-smallest attached UI, so requesting a size can shrink your own view.
+attached UI, so requesting a size can shrink your own view.

 ## Development